Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 When to Convert Term to Whole Life Insurance

 Many people choose to convert their term life insurance policy (or a portion of their term policy) to permanent life insurance to ensure that they have coverage to pay for final expenses no matter how far down the road it may be needed or to guarantee some sort of financial legacy is left to their heirs.
 Here are a few other key items to consider when choosing to convert term life to whole life insurance.

 Cash value.
 A popular reason many people convert term life insurance to whole life insurance is to take advantage of the cash value feature.
 Whole life not only guarantees the life insurance benefit, but you have the ability to borrow against the cash value that accrues over time, if needed.
-(Note: loans or cash value withdrawals may affect the policy’s death benefit and could require the need for additional premium payments to keep the policy in force.)

 In comparison, term life insurance is like renting a home, where you make monthly payments but don’t get anything in return once the lease ends.
 On the other hand, whole life insurance is like buying a home.
 But instead of gaining equity, the cash value of a whole life policy grows over time and you’ll have guaranteed coverage for your whole life.